-While Battersea is well known for the iconic Battersea Power Station and the established Battersea Dogs and Cats Home, it is also synonymous with live music, drama and dance: Battersea Arts Centre is a hive of cultural activity, the first Jongleurs comedy club opened on Lavender Hill SW11, and the Royal Academy of Dance is located in Battersea Square.
+While Battersea is well known for the iconic Battersea Power Station and the established Battersea Cats and Dogs Home, it is also synonymous with live music, drama and dance.
+Battersea Arts Centre is a hive of cultural activity, the first Jongleurs comedy club opened on Lavender Hill SW11, and the Royal Academy of Dance is located in Battersea Square.

 The Michelin-starred Chez Bruce on Wandsworth Common is one of London's finest restaurants, and also one of many excellent eateries in the area.
 The Battersea Barge on Nine Elms Lane SW8 hosts jazz nights and is a popular drinking spot, if you can get used to the motion of the river at high tide.
 Additionally, Bunga Bunga on Battersea Bridge Road is popular for its pizza and karaoke nights - Prince Harry has even paid a visit to this restaurant!

 Battersea makes a strong effort to mirror the shopping offered by neighbouring Chelsea, and there are many good independent shops, including; Home Front, a gift shop on Sugden Road SW11; Orca for fashion accessories on Battersea Bridge Road SW11; Silver Gallery, a wholesale jeweller on Abbey Business Centre; and convenient supermarkets close by.
-There are many boutiques opening on the now-trendy Northcote Road to tempt shoppers and, as well as independent retailers, a growing number of high-street names are also opening branches there.
-More and more cafs, delicatessens and artisan bakeries, such as Gails and the Lighthouse Bakery, are also popping up around the area, providing a lovely way to while away a lazy afternoon.
+There are many boutiques opening on the now-trendy Northcote Road to tempt shoppers and, as well as independent retailers, a growing number of high street names are also opening branches there.
+More and more cafés, delicatessens and artisan bakeries, such as Gail's and the Lighthouse Bakery, are also popping up around the area, providing a lovely way to while away a lazy afternoon.

 Green spaces in Battersea